SuperS-1/CryptoXChange/README.md

 # CryptoXChange
-Simple website built using CSS and Bootstrap
+A simple static website built using CSS and Bootstrap